ReemaAlqahtani1/202280860-ReemaAlQahtani-assignment4/docs/technical-documentation.md

 ### Styling Strategy

+The styling system is built using:

 -   CSS variables defined in `:root`
 -   Light/Dark theme using `[data-theme="light"]`
--   Modern dropdown styling for project filters
+-   Glassmorphism-inspired UI styling
--   Gradient buttons and polished UI controls
+-   Gradient buttons
--   Flexbox for layout alignment
+-   Professional cards and shadows
--   CSS Grid for projects and GitHub cards
+-   Responsive layouts using Flexbox and CSS Grid
--   Media queries for responsiveness
+-   Media queries for mobile and tablet support

+The design focuses on consistency, readability, and professional presentation.

 ### UI Enhancements